-The objective of Meridian's Utilization Management (UM) department is to ensure that the medical services provided to members are medically necessary and/or appropriate, as well as in conformance with the plan benefits.
+The objective of Meridian's Utilization Management (UM) department is to ensure that the medical services provided to members are medically necessary and/or appropriate, and conform with the plan benefits.
 To guide the decision-making process, UM applies systematic evaluations to appropriate medical necessity criteria and considers circumstances unique to the member.